 Shrimps taking over a French town?
 Doesn’t seem possible, does it?
 But when the beautiful harbour town of Honfleur in France holds the Fête de la Crevette, shrimps really do take over the town for a whole weekend.

-The Honfleur shrimp festival in 2019 is from the 5th and 6th October.
+The Honfleur shrimp festival 2020 is from the 3rd and 4th of October.
 It is a two-day homage to the humble, but very tasty morsels of seafood which abound on Honfleur’s shores.

 During the festival the cobbled streets of this medieval port town, also famous for its artistic influence on impressionist painters, come alive with anything and everything to do with shrimps and a lot more besides.